 Transparent backgrounds in a render are often desirable to overlay the still render or animation on top of something else.
 Blender allows us to render with a transparent background.
-Here’s how.

 If you are interested in learning transparent materials instead, here’s everything you need to know about transparent materials.

-Enabling Transparent Film
+Enabling Transparent Film (Invisible Background)

 The first step in making a transparent background is to tell Blender to render the film as transparent.
 By default, film is not rendered as transparent and our background (also called the “world”) will display wherever we don’t have objects blocking it out.

 For example the people in the following image are rendered and where they are not blocking the camera’s view, the background (world) is visible.
+This means an invisible background will be rendered.

 To make the film/background/world transparent, we go to the Render Properties Panel.
 Scroll down and find the tab for “Film.”
 Expand this and there is a box labeled “Transparent.”
 Checking this box will render the film as transparent.